Embarcadero/Dev-Cpp/Source/README.txt

 	4) It is advisable to run CleanSource.bat before commiting work, when you get errors complaining about old versions of code or when you want to diff the source folder.

-This process has only been tested using Delphi 6 and Delphi 7.
-The code base should be compatible with more recent versions of Delphi, but there is no guarantee anything will work.

 2. Compiling associated tools